movestore/movestore.github.io/create_app.md

 <kbd>![](files/secret_sdk.png ':size=500x')</kbd>

-5. Finally, but very important, add the created `xxx.env` file to your `.gitignore` file to avoid accidental publishing it on your repository:
+5. Finally, but **very important**, add the created `xxx.env` file to your `.gitignore` file to avoid accidental publishing it on your repository:

 <kbd>![](files/secret_gitignore.png ':size=200x')</kbd>